 Con #2: Like many travel booking sites, prices may change based on your searches.

 If you’re an avid traveler and have booked many flights, you’ve probably noticed that prices sometimes seem to go up after the first time you search for a flight.
-While many travel websites and agencies deny it, it seems that data tracking and algorithms do impact the prices displayed when you return to a search multiple times.
+While many travel websites and agencies deny it, data tracking and algorithms seem to impact the prices displayed when you return to a search multiple times.

 In other words, once Google Flights sees that you’re searching a certain route, it may pass on a “heads-up” to the airlines, indicating that someone is interested and they may be able to raise the price.
-This hasn’t been proven, though, and is just something many users suspect.
+However, this hasn’t been proven and is just something many users suspect.

 Con #3: You’ll sometimes find an outdated price.

 This is an issue that all search engines deal with, and there’s not much you can do about it.
-My best advice is to confirm the price that you see as soon as you decide that it’s a possibility to avoid wasting time.
+My best advice is to confirm the price you see as soon as you decide that it’s possible to avoid wasting time.

 Con #4: Results sometimes include routes that can only be booked on certain travel sites.

-Sometimes, your search will return an amazing price, and you are immediately happy with it.
-But if you look further at the provider, it may be that that great price is only offered by one or two obscure travel agencies that you do not want to deal with, while the airline charges significantly more – or doesn’t even sell it at all.
+Sometimes, your search will return an amazing price, and you are immediately happy.
+But if you look further at the provider, it may be that that great price is only offered by one or two obscure travel agencies that you do not want to deal with, while the airline charges significantly more – or doesn’t even sell it.

 See Related: Cheapest Places to Fly Around the World